1973 New York Mets season

 The 1973 New York Mets season was the 12th regular season for the Mets, who played home games at Shea Stadium.
 Manager Yogi Berra led the team to a National League East title with an 82–79 record and the National League pennant, though they were defeated by the Oakland Athletics in the World Series.
 Their .509 winning percentage is the lowest of any pennant-winner in major league history.
-Having won only 82 games during the regular season, the 1973 Mets, along with the 2005 San Diego Padres, qualified for the postseason with the fewest regular season wins since MLB expanded to a 162-game season in 1961, and the fewest of any team since 1885 (excluding the strike-shortened 1981 season and the 2020 season shortened by the COVID-19 pandemic).
+Having won only 82 games during the regular season, the 1973 Mets set the record in qualifying for the postseason with the fewest regular season wins since MLB expanded to a 162-game season in 1961, and the fewest of any team since 1885.

+The record (which excludes the strike-shortened 1981 season and the 2020 season shortened by the COVID-19 pandemic) was matched by the 2005 San Diego Padres before the record was eclipsed by the 2026 Houston Astros.
 The season was well known for pitcher Tug McGraw's catchphrase "Ya Gotta Believe!!!"

+The Mets would not return to the postseason again until 1986, a 12-year drought that currently remains the longest in franchise history.